What Is an Osteoid Osteoma?

 Treatment at Lurie Children's

-Osteoid Osteomas are treated by our Interventional Radiology team which is made up of doctors, advanced practice providers, nurses and technologists, all sub-specialized in pediatric interventional radiology.
+Osteoid Osteomas are treated by our Interventional Radiology and Neurointerventional Radiology teams which are made up of doctors, advanced practice providers, nurses and technologists, all sub-specialized in pediatric interventional radiology.
 Learn more about our Interventional Radiology and Neurointerventional Radiology Programs.